Velotech advanced training courses

-There are two one-day courses included under the Campagnolo heading - G3 wheelbuilding, for which a Sapim wheelbuilding certificate or a parallel award is
+There are three one-day courses included under the Campagnolo heading - G3 wheelbuilding, for which a Sapim wheelbuilding certificate or a parallel award is

-The courses are normally delivered on two consecutive days.
-Completion of both is a pre-requisite for Campagnolo Pro-Shop status.
+The courses are normally delivered on three consecutive days.
+Completion of the Proprietory Technology and Current-year Technology days forms a pre-requisite for Campagnolo Pro-Shop status.
 Candidates will leave with a thorough understanding of Campagnolo technology and how to fault-find and correct known issues.

 Supported by Sapim spokes and Ambrosio rims this single-day course looks at specialist wheelbuilds - wheels for disc brakes, track, special spoke patterns (radial, crossed / radial, different crossing patterns right and left, Spanish laced, etc.) and specific techniques (tying and soldering, tubular rim preparation).
 A Sapim basic wheelbuilding certificate or parallel is a pre-requisite.
 These courses are currently by arrangement.

 In this single-day course, candidates will be introduced to the basic design rules that govern the dimensions of a bicycle frame and how these interact with the other elements of the bicycle.
 Issues such as head design for suspension forks, rake, trail and castor, and bicycle stability are all covered.
 A discussion of construction methods and materials is also included.
 This is an excellent course for those interested in bespoke frame building and design, and also those involved in the purchase or specification of frames for more mass-market applications.
 These courses are currently by arrangement.

 This course is currently (Spring 2021) under re-development.